Faculty of Engineering and Technology, Jamia Millia Islamia: Department of Environmental Science1

+In 2020, Jamia Millia Islamia founded the Department of Environmental Science, providing Master's and PhD programmes in the field.
+The MSc and M.Tech programme, titled Environmental Science and Management, Environmental Health Risk and Safety Management, is complemented by a robust doctoral offering covering various environmental science specializations.

 Aeronautics Degree

+In 2018, Jamia Millia Islamia, in partnership with Pawan Hans Limited, introduced the BSc Aeronautics programme.
+This dual-degree course grants a graduation degree from Jamia Millia Islamia and a Certificate of Recognition from Pawan Hans Limited upon successful completion.
+Additionally, upon passing the required module exam, the DGCA will grant the basic maintenance engineer's license.
+As aircraft maintenance engineers (AMEs) are renowned for their high earning potential, they hold the responsibility and authority to inspect and validate aircraft for flight.

 Rankings

-Faculty was ranked 26 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.
-The London-based Times Higher Educationsubject ranking-2020, Faculty of Engineering JMI scaled high in Engineering and Technology improving its position to 401-500 worldwide within India its rank is 11 among all higher education institutions while among universities it is 2nd position.
+Faculty was ranked 24 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.
+The London-based Times Higher Education subject ranking-2025, Faculty of Engineering JMI scaled high in Engineering and Technology improving its position to 401-500 worldwide within India its rank is 11 among all higher education institutions while among universities it is 2nd position.
 JMI made to list of top institutions worldwide for computer science having been placed at 301–400, while among Indian Institutions it has been ranked at 16th position and at 7th among Indian universities.

 Student activities

 Festivals

 Xtacy is the Techno-Cultural Festival organised by CSI, IEEE, SAE, ASCE hosted by FET every year.

 IEEE Student Branch of JMI organizes ENCOMIUM, their annual techno-cultural festival each year.
 So far there have been 10 editions of ENCOMIUM.

 Algorhythm is the Techno-Cultural Festival organized by Computer Society of India, Jamia Millia Islamia Student Branch CSI-JMI and Department of Computer Engineering, Jamia Millia Islamia.

 Tangelo Town is the Techno-Cultural cum sports festival hosted by the Faculty of Engineering and Technology.